Liamnguyen268/GAMES/README.md

 pathfinder(2, 2) -> [’RD’, ’DR’]
 pathfinder(1, 9) -> [’DDDDDDDD’]
 pathfinder(3, 3) -> [’RRDD’, ’RDRD’, ’RDDR’, ’DRRD’, ’DRDR’, ’DDRR’]
+$Game 2: Draw Flower
-$Game 2: you can code to draw a flower here, the length and how dense your flower based on your decision.
+  +  You can code to draw a flower here, the length and how dense your flower based on your decision.
+$Game 3: Draw Star
-&Game 3: you can code to draw a star here, the length and number of angles of your star based on your decision.
+  +  You can code to draw a star here, the length and number of angles of your star based on your decision.
+$Game 4: Encryption
+  +  You can hide your real messages by turning them into secret symbols like this